 9 Thanksgiving Charcuterie Boards to Make Instead of a Turkey Dinner

-If you’re celebrating with just the people in your household, a big grazing board can absolutely replace the big traditional dinner this year.
-Even if you are planning a classic turkey dinner, you’ll probably need something to munch on while you cook all day, and these Thanksgiving-themed boards won't disappoint.
+No matter what your Thanksgiving gathering looks like this year, we've found an Instagram food you're going to want to try: Thanksgiving charcuterie boards.
+If you’re celebrating with just a few people, a big grazing board can absolutely replace the big traditional dinner this year.
+And even if you are planning a classic turkey dinner, you’ll need something to munch on while you cook all day, and these Thanksgiving-themed boards won't disappoint.

 We're always thankful for a good cheese tray, and this board from With Love and Brie has it all.
 It's got the traditional meats and cheeses, but it's topped with tasty treats like golden berries and kumquats, and even a cinnamon and maple syrup whipped goat cheese that has our mouths watering.
 To make your board extra festive, use miniature alphabet cookie cutters ($10, Amazon) to cut a word or phrase out of cheese.

 Move over, roast turkey!
 This adorable charcuterie board is the only bird we'll be eating this Thanksgiving.
-Not only is it much easier to prepare than a traditional Thanksgiving turkey, it's the perfect alternative for a small-scale celebration.
-To make your own, layer cheese, fruit and crackers on top of a round wood board ($12, Amazon) in color-coordinating rows to mimic the feathers of a turkey.
+Not only is it much easier to prepare than a traditional Thanksgiving turkey, but it's also the perfect alternative for a small-scale celebration.
+To make your own, layer cheese, fruit, and crackers on top of a round wood board ($9, Amazon) in color-coordinating rows to mimic the feathers of a turkey.

 Set this year's holiday board apart by sticking to a theme.
 We love the way Meg Quinn from Ain’t Too Proud To Meg carried a fall leaf theme throughout her board by pairing leaf-shaped chips, cookies, and cheese cutouts with her meats and fruits.
 And the addition of chocolate turkeys takes the board from fall to Thanksgiving in one quick step.
 To see all of the ingredients she used on her board and learn how to make a perfect brie cutout, check out the post on her website.